kriogenia/rust-http-server/README.md

 * Support nested and dedicated handlers/routing.
 * Work with the different `METHOD` types.
 * Build different types of Responses.
-* Handle and map query parameters.
+* Handle, map and compute query parameters.
 * Serve static pages and resources.
 * Accept different and customizable request handlers.
 * Manage gracefully all known errors.